Gas grilling doesn't mean boring, bland meat. Here are 7 of the very best smoker boxes for gas grills to bring in the smoke.

-One of the first things to strike you when you see this smoker box is it look sturdy.
+One of the first things to strike you when you see this smoker box is it looks very sturdy.
 Made with heavy gauge stainless steel, it is built to last.
 It’s extremely durable and will be able to easily withstand the temperatures involved in BBQ smoking.

 Made in a v-shape, it’s designed to sit perfectly in your gas grill, lying between your grill’s deflector bars and grill grates.

-It’s quite a large box, close to 14 inches in length.
-It’s designed to be wide enough to enure even heat distribution and increased cooking capacity.
+It’s quite large, measuring close to 14 inches in length.
+It’s designed to be wide enough to ensure even heat distribution and increased cooking capacity.
 However this length could be prohibitive to users with small grills, so be sure to measure up before buying it.
 If your grill is big enough to fit it then you’re onto a winner.